Gambling in Souls: Reception

 Billboard reviewer Marion Russell was very positive in their review, saying of the settings, "While gambling scenes predominate, the atmosphere is high-grade and the emotional force of the play ascends with each succeeding reel."

 Motion Picture News reviewer Peter Milne gave the film a positive review, finding Madlaine Traverse's performance to be played with "sufficient vehemence" and the settings to be of "average worth."

 Moving Picture World reviewer Hanford C. Judson said of the film "the director has used photography skillfully and also has built his scenes with an entertaining freshness."
 He also had great praise for Madlaine Traverse's performance.

-Variety's review was mostly positive, praising Madlaine Traverse for not overacting and the "handsome" settings.
+Varietys review was mostly positive, praising Madlaine Traverse for not overacting and the "handsome" settings.

 Censorship

 The Kansas Board of Review, one of six state censorship boards, initially rejected the film in its entirety.
 Upon re-evaluation, the following was removed from reel 4: All gambling scenes of roulette wheel, use of magnetic ring, and scenes of struggle.